 Next, you need to know that some manufacturers and suppliers set minimum advertised pricing for each product, to all their resellers.
 What does it mean for you as a reseller?
 To promote fair sales and healthy competition, most suppliers choose to use the MAP strategy to determine the retail price of a certain product.
 In other words, if your supplier sets the minimum price of $100 for their latest product, no dropshipper will be able to sell them for anything less than that.

 By default, most suppliers have pre-set their prices, so all dropshippers are usually notified beforehand.
 In case someone decides to sell for anything less than the MAP, there will be some repercussions because of breaking the ‘Terms & Conditions’ with their supplier.

 Another strategy for setting the right retail price for your products is competitive pricing.
 The complete opposite of minimum advertised pricing, competitive pricing is clearly defined by its name.
 There are two types of competitive pricing strategies to consider, so it’s best for you to know both before you decide to put the price tags on products.

 Premium pricing, also known as prestige pricing, is the setting of prices above your competitors’ rates.
 This usually occurs when you’re selling rare, high-quality products such as luxury clothing, found rarely on the Internet, where the competition is low.
 Also, depending on the location, you are allowed to dictate prices if you live in a developed country where the yearly household income is higher compared to developing and third-world countries.

-On the other hand, adjusting the prices below competition means you’re lowering the prices compared to the other resellers.
+On the other hand, adjusting the prices below the competition means you’re lowering the prices compared to the other resellers.
 This allows for better marketing opportunities since your prices are genuinely cheaper than your opponents.
 Promoting products with lower prices almost certainly brings in more profits.

 Pricing strategies based on discounts and promotions